-A DA spins and is moved about sanding off paint or rouging in bondo on a car or truck.
+A DA spins and moves about sanding off paint or rouging in Bondo on a car or truck body.

-Most any professional will use only air tools but electric units can also be used for home DIYers.
+Most professionals will use only air tools, but electric units can also be used for home DIYers.

 Ingersoll-Rand makes this small hand orbital sander that is air powered.

-6 inch round DA sand paper easily sticks to the pad and can be removed quickly.
+A 6 inch round DA sandpaper easily sticks to the pad and can be removed quickly.

-The Ingersoll-Rand 4151 is a nice orbital that is smooth and with its adjustable speed is a nice unit.
+The Ingersoll-Rand 4151 is a nice orbital that is smooth and, with its adjustable speed, is a good dependable unit.

-I have used this unit and after many hours sanding it runs very well and fits into your hand almost ergonomically.
+I have used this unit, and after many hours of sanding, it runs very well and fits into your hand almost ergonomically.

-For those on a budget the ATD Tools 2088 is a good option.
+For those on a budget, the ATD Tools 2088 is a good low-cost option.

-The ATD Tools 2088 is a low cost unit that is good for the home DIYer.
+The ATD Tools 2088 is a low-cost unit that is good for the home DIYer or part-time user.

 The Metabo SXE 450 is a high powered sander that has RPMs from 8400-22000.

-It is and electric unit powered by 110 Volts AC.
+It is an electric unit powered by 110 Volts AC.

-A professional will not use a electric unit to sand and do body work, but if you have no compressor and need to use electric the Metabo SXE 450 with its variable speed is a good unit.
+A professional will not use an electric unit to sand and do bodywork, but if you have no compressor and need to use electricity, the Metabo SXE 450 with its variable speed is a good unit.

-Choosing the right DA like any tool needs to fit your other equipment such as a air compressor.
+Choosing the right DA like any tool needs to fit your other equipment, such as an air compressor.

-If you dont have a air compressor than depending on how big the job is you may want to invest in one.
+If you do not have an air compressor, then depending on how big the job is, you may want to invest in one.